 Access on foot is available across the field in front of the farmhouse.
 Please be aware there are sometimes sheep on the field on approach to the reserve.

-This reserve is only open to NWT members (cards must be carried).
 Entry to the reserve is via a well-surfaced farm track from the Stanegate Roman Road (OL43 786669) to East Crindledykes Farm.
 Immediately in front of the farm, a wide 5-bar gate gives access to a meadow, and on the western perimeter, a second 5-bar gate leads into the reserve (OL43 784674).
 The grass is strimmed in parts to encourage wildflower growth and these areas are reasonably easy to negotiate, with mainly grassy slopes and some steep drops.
 Please contact the Trust for further information if you have specific access requirements.

 When to visit